fullstacklabs/hey-url-challenge-code-spring/CHALLENGE.md

 # Summary
-For this code challenge a Candidate will clone and setup an existing Rails application.
-The rails app will contain routes, migrations, models, controllers and some mockup views but with no actual funcionality created.
-The candidate will show all his/her expertise building apps with the Rails framework and problem solving skills.

-# Overview
 Hey URL! is a service to create awesome friendly URLs to make it easier for people to remember.
-Our Team developed some mockup views but we don’t have our awesome functionality yet.
+Users can create a short URL from any other URL: the application will generate a short ID (e.g. NELNT) for the URL and provide a new URL based on the ID that redirects to the original.
+Every time someone follows the redirect the application will record information about their visit so it can display statistics.

+We have provided a skeleton Spring MVC application which contains a few routes and some basic views so that you don't have to spend your time setting up the framework or fighting with HTML and CSS.
+You will need to persist the entities with Spring Data JPA and build out the functionality of the controllers.

 # REQUIREMENTS

+These are the requirements for completion of the challenge.
+They're listed in priority order, so you should complete each one before moving on to the next.

-* Implement actions to create shorter urls based on full url params
+1. Implement the action to create shorter urls based on full url when the user submits the creation form.
-* If URL is not valid the application returns an error message to the user
+1. If submitted URL is not valid the application should return an error message to the user, rather than creating an invalid short URL.
-* We want to give to our users a way to metric their URLs.
-Every time that someone clicks their URL, it should record that click and also user platform and browser using user agent request header (Browser gem).
+1. We want to our users to see metrics for their URLs.
+Every time someone clicks their URL, it should record that click and also user platform and browser using the `User-Agent` request header.
-* We want to create a metrics panel for the user to view the stats for every short url.
-The user should be able to see total clicks per day on the current month.
-What browsers and platforms.
+1. The existing mock metrics page needs to be updated to show real data.
-* Implement API endpoint to get 10 latest urls
+1. Implement API endpoint to get the 10 latest urls
-* If someone try to visit a invalid short url then it should return a custom 404 page
+1. If someone tries to visit a invalid short URL they should receive a nice friendly error page, not the Spring default 404 page
-* Controllers, endpoints and models should be fully tested
+1. Controllers, endpoints and models should be fully tested

 # URL format

-* Max length 5 character e.g.  NELNT
+* Max length 5 characters, e.g.  NELNT
 * Allows Uppercase and Lowercase characters
 * Allows Number
 * Any non-word character is not allowed e.g whitespaces, tab,% ,$.* etc